-At Publix, it means that items with this label are grown, harvested, or manufactured right here in the state.* Our information regarding where these products are grown, harvested, or manufactured comes from our suppliers and is updated annually.
+At our stores, it means that items with this label are grown, harvested, or manufactured right here in the state.* Our information regarding where these products are grown, harvested, or manufactured comes from our suppliers and is updated annually.

 Every state is unique, and now we've made it easier for you to find what yours has to offer!

 *Excludes packaging and minor ingredients.
 At any time, weather or seasonality could impact availability of agricultural items; our definition is based on normal and expected availability.

 Our shelf tag system will help you find locally sourced products.
-Find your state's shelf tags below, then look for them in the Grocery, Meat, and Produce departments next time you are at Publix.
+Find your state's shelf tags below, then look for them in the Grocery, Meat, and Produce departments next time you stop by.

 Alabama grows a variety of fruits and vegetables, such as tomatoes, yellow squash, and zucchini.
 It also yields delicious seafood such as shrimp and king mackerel.

 If you're in Georgia, you're in luck!
 Experience many local delights here, among them succulent shrimp and produce such as onions, peppers, corn, and squash.

 Tennessee has an excellent climate for growing many types of produce, including tomatoes and green beans.

 Virginia yields many different crops, including ever-popular staples such as potatoes and apples.
 You can also get tasty local flounder and oysters here.